nd-jeong/FBB-Drafting-Tool/README.md

 - Add timer for mock drafts
 - Allow more advanced statistics (Double-double, triple-double, etc)
 - Allow users to preview exchanging players to see the effect on their team
+- Users can create leagues with custom settings

 ## Architectural Design